Hyacinth12303/Google-Play-2021-data/README.md

 **Streamlit Link:** [Google Playstore Top Games (2021) Data Analysis](https://gplaystore-top100gamesdt2021.streamlit.app/)

-#Pages
+**Streamlit Pages**

+Dataset - Brief description of the Top 100 Google Playstore Games dataset used in this dashboard.

+EDA - Exploratory Data Analysis of the games dataset.
+Highlighting the distribution of Iris species and the relationship between the features.
+It includes graphs such as Pie Chart, Violinplots, Barplots, Boxplots, and Scatterplots.

+Data Cleaning / Pre-processing - Data cleaning and pre-processing steps such as encoding the installs column for training and testing sets.

+Machine Learning - Training two supervised classification models: Random Forest Regression and Decision Tree.
+This also includes model details.

+Prediction - Prediction page where 15 random different games will be displayed and its predicted rank and growth in 60 days

+Conclusion - Summary of the insights and observations from the EDA and model training.

 **I. Data Understanding**

-The dataset contains the details of top 100 games in Google Playstore in 2021, composed of 15  columns and 1730 rows.
+The dataset contains the details of top 100 games in Google Play Store in 2021, composed of 15  columns and 1730 rows.

 **[Rank]:** The game's rank in the list of games.